minewhat/slate/source/includes/_automation.md

 Parameter | Description
 --------- | -------------
-id | The unique identifier of the insight ( obtained with getall call )
+id | The unique identifier of the insight (obtained with getall call)

 ### Response

 Response of an insight call

-Example: [{id: product_id, sku: sku, price: price}, ....]
+[{id: product_id, name: product_name, sku: sku, price: price, views: views, purchases: purchases, revenue: revenue, duration: {from: fromDate, to: toDate}}, ...]

 Parameter | Description
 --------- | -------------
-product_id | The unique identifier of the product of the product you want us to track. sku | The sku of the item price | The price of product
+product_id | The unique identifier of the product. product_name | Name of the product sku | The sku of the item price | The price of product views | Views of the product for the selected duration purchases | Purchases of the product for the selected duration revenue | Revenue from the product for the selected duration duration | The duration for which above metric were achieved